Diagnosing and Mitigating Sycophancy and Skepticism in LLM Causal Judgment: Conclusion

-Our analysis of frontier models reveals that current alignment techniques are a double-edged sword.
-At L1, safety tuning induces a \textbf{Skepticism Trap}, where models like Claude Haiku 3.5 achieve high Safety only by rejecting valid causal links (paralysis).
-At L3, we observe a \textbf{Scaling Paradox}, where the larger GPT-5.2 underperforms the older GPT-4-Turbo by 55 points, defaulting to unhelpful hedging instead of reasoning.
+We make two linked contributions.
+First, we frame causal judgment as evaluation along three axes, \emph{Utility}, \emph{Safety}, and \emph{Wise Refusal}, with \bench{} exposing the \emph{Skepticism Trap} at L1 and the \emph{Scaling Paradox} at L3 (GPT-5.2 trails GPT-4-Turbo by 55 points, defaulting to hedging).
+Second, we introduce Recursive Causal Audit (RCA), a \emph{no-gold-label process-integrity evaluator} that verifies faithfulness of final answers to their own derivations and unifies persona and pressure as a controlled intervention.
+Under RCA, operating points shift toward the high-Utility, high-Safety quadrant without retraining.

-\paragraph{Implications for Alignment.} These findings suggest that current safety training may be incentivizing \emph{refusal as a heuristic} rather than \emph{discernment as a skill}.
-Models are learning to fear causality (L1) or fear uncertainty (L3) rather than reasoning through it. \textsc{T\textsuperscript{3}} provides the granular signal needed to correct this, allowing developers to penalize "false refusals" (Sheep errors) just as heavily as "unsafe endorsements" (Wolf errors).
+\paragraph{Implications for Alignment.} Safety training may incentivize \emph{refusal as a heuristic} rather than \emph{discernment as a skill}: models avoid causality (L1) or uncertainty (L3) rather than reason through them.
+The Utility/Safety decomposition lets developers penalize ``false refusals'' as heavily as ``unsafe endorsements,'' and RCA offers a concrete protocol for surfacing capability that alignment may have suppressed.

-\paragraph{Future Work.} Crucially, we demonstrate that these are not permanent deficits: our \textbf{RCA} protocol successfully resolves both traps, proving that process verification can restore decisiveness.
-Building on this, we will (i) scale \textsc{T\textsuperscript{3}} to 5k instances via structure-preserving augmentation, and (ii) extend the RCA protocol to autonomous correction loops that operate without human-in-the-loop oversight.
+\paragraph{Future Work.} Three directions follow.
+First, we plan fine-grained stratification on the expanded \textsc{CausalT5K}~\citep{geng2026causalt5k}, measuring whether the Skepticism Trap and Scaling Paradox persist across domains and item difficulty.
+Second, a component-level RCA ablation will isolate the contributions of persona shift, stage escalation, and transactional memory~\citep{chang2025sagallm}.
+Third, we aim to extend Wise Refusal toward \emph{informed refusal} via precision RAG, so that abstention is grounded in retrieved evidence rather than hedging, aligned with the System-1 to System-2 reasoning program~\citep{chang2024pathagi1, chang2026pathagi2}.